 Lane Miles.
-The calculator uses 2016 lane mileage data from Caltrans’ Transportation System Network (TSN) database (similarly reported in the Highway Performance Monitoring System [HPMS]).
+The calculator uses lane mileage data from Caltrans’ Transportation System Network (TSN) database (similarly reported in the Highway Performance Monitoring System [HPMS]).
+The user has the option to use baseline data from 2016, 2017, 2018, or 2019.
 The percent change in lane miles is calculated by dividing the number of project-added lane miles (input by the user) by the total lane miles of the same facility type in the same geography.
 For interstate highways (FHWA functional class 1), lane mileage is calculated at the MSA level.
 For other freeways, expressways and major arterials (classes 2 and 3) managed by public agencies, lane mileage is calculated at the county level.
 The choice of geographies is discussed further below, in conjunction with elasticities.
 The data is available here.

 Existing VMT.
-The calculator uses 2016 VMT data retrieved using Caltrans’ TSN and HPMS database.
+The calculator uses VMT data retrieved using Caltrans’ TSN and HPMS database.
+The user has the option to use baseline data from 2016, 2017, 2018, or 2019.
 The VMT is tallied for each county and each FHWA functional classification.
 Existing VMT on interstate highways (FHWA functional class 1) is calculated at the MSA level, and existing VMT on other publicly owned freeways, expressways and major arterials (classes 2 and 3) is calculated at the county level.
 The data is available here.

 Elasticities.
 The calculator uses an elasticity of 1.0 for lane additions to interstate highways, and an elasticity of 0.75 for lane additions to class 2 or 3 facilities.